-What does it mean to "reply" or "answer" in Zinacantec interaction?
-How is "answering" supposed to work in contexts of official disputing, and how does it change in serious fights, receding sometimes into silence?
-The Tzotzil root for "answer" is tak', which surfaces in an intransitive verb stem tak'av (to respond), as a transitive stem tak' (which means both "answer" and "be possible"), and as an applicative ("reply to someone" and sometimes "talk back").
+I will consider next what it means to 'reply' or 'answer' in Zinacantec interaction; then how 'answering' is supposed to work in contexts of official disputing; then how it tends to change in serious fights, receding sometimes into silence.
+The Tzotzil root for 'answer' is tak', which surfaces in an intransitive verb stem tak'av 'to respond,' as a transitive stem tak' (which means both 'answer' and 'be possible, function'), and as an applicative ('reply to someone' and sometimes 'talk back').
 Ordinary Tzotzil conversation cannot proceed without interlocution: there is virtually no monologue in normal talk.
 Turns are short, punctuated by an interlocutor's frequent backchannel.
-Without someone to tak'van (answer back)-often with heavy repetition-talk grinds inexorably to an uncomfortable halt.
-When a speaker addresses a group, one person usually emerges as a kind of designated jtak'vanej (answerer).
-In a parallel way, the minimal Zinacantec social encounter-an exchange of greetings-involves a highly regimented sequence of embedded adjacency pairs, which one person initiates (chibat me'tik [I am going, ma'am]) and the other completes (answering batan kere [go, boy!]).
-If someone greets a person who for some reason (deafness, inattention, drunkenness) fails to respond, others will usually prod with an imperative tak'av-an la (answer-IMP CL, i.e., answer!).
+Without someone to tak'van 'answer back'-often with heavy repetition-talk grinds inexorably to an uncomfortable halt.
+When a speaker addresses a group, one person usually emerges as a kind of designated in a parallel way, the minimal Zinacantec social encounter-an exchange of greetings-involves a highly regimented sequence of embedded adjacency pairs, which one person initiates (chibat me'tik "I am going, ma'am") and the other completes by answering (batan kere "go, boy!").
+If someone greets a person who for some reason (deafness, inattention, drunkenness) fails to respond, others will usually prod with an imperative tak'av-an la (answer-IMP CL) 'answer!'

-The evidential "hearsay" clitic la in the last form cited hints at a wider social configuration for properly socialized Zinacantec speech.
-In contrast with other more specific evidential clitics or an evidentially unmarked utterance, la shows that the "principal" in Goffman's (1979) terms is someone other than the speaker-namely, here, the person who initiated the greeting (Haviland 1987a, 1989d, 2002a).
+Note that the clitic la in the last form cited hints at a wider social configuration for properly socialized Zinacantec speech.
+La is an evidential "hearsay" clitic which-in contrast with other more specific evidential clitics or an evidentially unmarked utterance-shows that the "principal" in Goffman's (1979) terms is someone other than the speaker-namely, here, the person who initiated the greeting (Haviland 1987, 1989, 2002).
 That is, la nods in the direction of someone other than the person doing the reminding, implying minimally a discourse triangle.
-Though I will talk about the Zinacantec metaphor for besting an opponent-"he cannot answer"-in which one person silences another, in fights, as in most dialogue (Bauman 2004:60), matters are rarely dyadic.
+Though I will talk about the Zinacantec metaphor for besting an opponent-"he cannot answer"-in which one person silences another, in fights, as in most "dialogue" (Bauman 2004: 60), matters are rarely dyadic.

-When a dispute is serious enough to be brought for formal resolution before Zinacantec magistrates or elders, there is a macroscopic regimen of responsive talk.
-It involves first a monologic phase, followed by a free-for-all, followed by a pronouncement or verdict formulated by the magistrates themselves.
+When a dispute is serious enough to be brought for formal resolution before Zinacantec magistrates or elders there is a macroscopic regimen of responsive talk.
+It involves first what I have called a "monologic phase," followed by a "free-for-all", followed by a "pronouncement" or verdict formulated by the magistrates themselves.

-Since the object of the exercise is to get disputants to laj yo'onik, (lit., "finish their hearts" or stop being angry)-i.e., to resume talking together-experienced dispute settlers first let opposing sides chap (prepare or arrange)-that is, lay out-their positions.
+Since the object of the exercise is to get disputants to laj yo'onik lit., "finish their hearts" or stop being angry-i.e., to resume "talking together"-experienced dispute settlers first let opposing sides chap 'prepare or arrange'-that is, lay out-their positions.
 They are encouraged to tell their own stories, with interlocution from the magistrates themselves but with minimal interruption from opposing sides.
 This is the "monologic" phase of the dispute settlement, although it is a far cry from a true uninterrupted monologue.